 Schools rated Good by the KHDA

-If you are currently research a school for your child, note that Dubai's Outstanding schools tend to be at or near capacity.
+If you are currently researching a school for your child, note that Dubai's Outstanding schools tend to be at or near capacity (although with increasing competition this is less the case than at any time in the past).
 Very Good and Good Dubai schools will also be targeted by parents and you should broaden your search to schools on this list.
 This is NOT about second best.
 Quite often the KHDA will mark down schools for criteria that may not be relevant to you.
-It is important to read beyond the overall KHDA rankings.
+It is important to read beyond the overall KHDA ranking.

 Note, targeting new (opened in the last 3-4 years) and new schools will yield the biggest opportunities for a space within a high performing school.

 |School Name||Curriculum||Overall 2016/2017 Rating||Overall 2015/2016 Rating||Current School Fees Minmum (AED)||Current School Fees Maximum (AED)|